danielo101/danielo101/README.md

 ### Hi there 👋

-I have been learning and training for years in web development, right now I am working a my portfolio and selecting projects to upload.
+I have been learning and improving my skills in web development for a long time, as a side job.

+Right now I am working a my portfolio and selecting projects to upload.

 Please come back soon!!!